 The course is intended to introduce students to the expanse of the Cultural Studies disciplinary terrain, its methods of inquiry, its contribution and essential nature.
 This will be achieved by close examination of the process of institutionalization and the spread of Cultural Studies throughout the northern and southern hemispheres.
-From its original interests in working class cultures, youth subcultures and the media, and using the Birmingham and Frankfurt Schools as a sort of intellectual and historical beginning, students metaphorically traverse a Cultural Studies map of practice and discourse.
-Students will study both the methods and objects of Cultural Studies scholarship.
+From its original interests in working class cultures, youth subcultures and the media, and using the Birmingham and Frankfurt Schools as a sort of intellectual and historical beginning, students metaphorically traverse a Cultural Studies scholarship.
 Key questions are answered, such as - How do we analyze popular and expressive cultural practices?
 What is the relationship between culture and economic or political structures?
 How are cultural meanings produced, circulated and consumed?
 How do cultural formations produce collective agency and individuated subjectivity?
 What is subculture?
-How we examine models of counterculture?
+How we examine models of counter-culture?
 What is the relationship between the urban, performance and the body?
 What models of nation and/or community are to be found in the popular?